AndyIbanez/andyibanez-com/content/posts/scanning-and-text-recognition-with-visionkit.md

 ## Scanning Documents with VNDocumentCameraViewController

 `VNDocumentCameraViewController` is the object we use to perform scanning.
 Setting it up is pretty straightforward.
 This object comes from the `VisionKit` framework, so make sure you import that.
-You will also need to comform to `VNDocumentCameraViewControllerDelegate` in order to receive events.
+You will also need to conform to `VNDocumentCameraViewControllerDelegate` in order to receive events.

 ```swift
 import VisionKit